 Each year, thousands of pets left out in the cold suffer painful effects of frostbite or hypothermia, or even freeze to death.
 In freezing and sub-freezing conditions, often exacerbated by rain or snow, experts say it is a myth that dogs and cats can fend for themselves any more than human beings can.
-In some states failure to take humane precautions for pets is often punishable by fine or imprisonment, though laws vary and do not always fully protect an animal.
 In winter, a little common sense and compassion on the part of pet owners goes a long way.

-While certain hardy breeds with long, thick coats such as adult Malamutes and German Shepherds may fair better in the cold, most breeds cannot adapt to the elements and need sweaters for insulation and limited exposure time.
-If it’s too cold for you to be outside, it’s too cold for most domestic animals, and certainly not for hours on end.
-No matter what the breed, puppies, senior animals, those with arthritis or other frailties, and animals that are typically thin and/or have exhibited significant weight loss for any reason should never be out longer than necessary in winter, per the American Veterinary Association (AVA).
+While certain hardy breeds with long, thick coats, such as adult Malamutes and German Shepherds, may fair better in the cold, most breeds cannot adapt to the elements and need sweaters for insulation and limited exposure time.
+The skin on your pet—particularly his ears, nose, foot pads, tail, and any exposed areas such as the belly—can freeze in as few as 20 minutes in sub-zero temperatures.
+If it’s too cold for you to be outside, it’s too cold for most domestic animals.
+No matter what the breed, puppies, senior animals, those with arthritis or other frailties should never be out longer than necessary in winter, per the American Veterinary Association (AVA).
 According to the SPCA, in cold weather a car’s interior acts like a refrigerator or freezer, so leaving an animal in a vehicle is definitely not recommended.

 - Fur stands erect (like goose bumps in humans), signaling decreased body temperature;